Crop competition

 - Time of sowing – early sowing is usually best

-It’s hard to get all of the six points above right, and growers need not aspire to practising all six of these competition factors, but they can use a range of these practices to ensure that their crops have a fighting chance against the weeds.
+It’s hard to get all of the six points above right, and growers need not aspire to practise all six of these competition factors, but they can use a range of these practices to ensure that their crops have a fighting chance against the weeds.